 12.5 - Does the State Party participate in UNESCO's World Heritage in Young Hands programme?

-The State Party does not participate in UNESCO's World Heritage in Young Hands programme but intends to do so.
+The State Party participates in UNESCO's World Heritage in Young Hands programme.

 12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5)